 We encourage the parents and friends of our pupils to join us for School Eucharists.
-These take place at least once a term and are linked to major Christian festivals throughout the year, such as Christmas, Easter and saints' days.
-Although we have been restricted to Zoom services due to the pandemic, when restrictions are lifted we will return to inviting parents and friends into the school for these services.
+These take place at least once a term and are linked to major Christian festivals throughout the year, such as Harvest, All Saints, Christmas, Easter and saints' days.